ANarayanaSwamy/MySample/README.md

 # MySample

-This is a sample Chat application developed using Spring boot + Camel + Kafka This sample requires Kafka server be running.
+This is a sample Chat application developed using Spring boot + Camel + Kafka.

+This sample requires Kafka server to be running.

 <pre>
 Uses